cybertraining-dsc/cybertraining-dsc.github.io-v1/content/en/courses/bigdata2020/_index.md

 {{% /pageinfo %}}
 -->

-## CLass Material
+## Class Material

-As part of this class we will be using a variety of sources.
-To simplify the presentation we provide them in a variety of smaller packaged material incluing books, lecture notes, slides, presentations and code.
+As part of this class, we will be using a variety of sources.
+To simplify the presentation we provide them in a variety of smaller packaged material including books, lecture notes, slides, presentations and code.

-Note: We will update the course book about big data shortely.
+Note: We will update the coursebook about big data shortly.

-For this class we use:
+For this class, we use:

-The lecture notes will be updated, so download a new version every week to make sure you are up to date.
+The lecture notes will be updated, so download a new version every week to ensure you are up to date.

 |     |
 | --- |